LG Rumor: LG Rumor Touch

 In early 2009 LG & Sprint offered a new, updated version of the Rumor 2 called the LG Rumor Touch with a 5 row QWERTY keyboard instead of 3 row rumor or 4 row Rumor2.
 Bell Mobility, Virgin Mobile USA and Virgin Mobile Canada later announced that they would carry the LG Rumor Touch as well.
 It also includes a touch screen.
 The phone was discontinued when LG and Sprint introduced the LG Rumor Reflex in Q1 2012.
 The Rumor Touch reintroduces video recording capabilities.
 Like the Rumor 2, the Rumor Touch was released for Kajeet.

 LG Rumor Reflex

 In December 2011, reports surfaced on the web that Sprint Nextel's prepaid subsidiary Boost Mobile was working with LG to offer an "LG Rumor 4" phone.
 On March 5, 2012, Sprint's Boost Mobile prepaid brand listed the LG Rumor Reflex on their online shopping page as "coming soon".
 The phone is now available for $279.99 unsubsidized or $0 with a two-year contract from Sprint, and at $79.99 outright with Boost Mobile.
 It has a 2 MP camera just like the Rumor Touch and includes video recording as well.
-Unlike the Rumor Touch and its resistive touchscreen, the Rumor Reflex has a capacitive sensing touchscreen common to smartphones.
+Unlike the Rumor Touch and its resistive touchscreen, the Rumor Reflex has a capacitive sensing touchscreen.